gradle/gradle/design-docs/features/play-framework/publish-and-deploy/README.md

 Given a multi-project build with multiple 'leaf' projects that have the same name, when using those projects as runtime dependencies (`playRun` dependencies), the generated jar names can collide when building the distribution archive.

 When building the classpath for running the Play application from Gradle, the classpath uses the path to the project instead of the path to the jar under the staging area.

 #### Implementation

 - When copying dependencies into the staging area,
     - Copy all non-project dependencies without any name mangling.
-    - Copy all project dependencies with the name ${path-to-project}-main.jar where path-to-project is the Project's path with : changed to . (e.g., sub1:dependency turns into sub1.dependency).
+    - Copy all project dependencies with the name ${path-to-project}-${oldFileName} where path-to-project is the Project's path with : changed to . (e.g., sub1:dependency turns into sub1.dependency).
+        - Only mangle jar files
+        - Replace a single ':' root project path with "root".
+        - This scheme was chosen because this is how we distinguish components in the new software model (vs using GAV).

 #### Test coverage
 - Recreate bug with multi-project build with sub1:dependency and sub2:dependency and a root Play application.
 Dependent projects can be simple "old" Java projects.
 Test should look for uniquely named project dependencies in `playBinary/lib`.
 Each subproject can publish to a unique group:name.

 ### Story: Developer packages Play distributions in different formats

 Initial version of the Play distribution plugin only added staging and Zip distribution tasks.

 Add support for Tar distributions.
 Detailed configuration will have to be performed at the task-level for now.
 Later stories will make the concept of a distribution more like the relationship between Component/Variant.

 #### Test coverage
 - Tar distribution follows layout/details as above (Zip/staging)